Misspecified Bernstein-Von Mises theorem for hierarchical models: Description of the problem

-The first layer in \eqref{eq: model} models a random non-parametric functional parameter $f_i$.
-The second layer describes the actual observations, which depend on some (possibly) non-linear transformation of the functional parameter, and are corrupted with Gaussian noise.
+The first layer in \eqref{eq: model} models a random, non-parametric, unobserved functional parameter $f_i$.
+The second layer describes the actual observations $X_1,\ldots, X_N$, which depend on a (possibly) non-linear transformation of the functional parameter, and are corrupted with Gaussian noise.
+Their distributions $P_{\q,i}$ are mixtures of multivariate-normal distributions.
 In Section~\ref{sec:examples} we consider several specific examples of this form, including elliptic and parabolic PDE-constrained inverse problems.
-The goal is to recover the unknown parameter $\theta_{0}$ of the hierarchical model \eqref{eq: model}.
-In applications the operators $T_{\theta}^{(i)}$ can be complex (see the examples in the introduction), but the main goal is typically the same: to recover certain parametric aspects of the model/operator.
+In applications the operators $T_{\q}^{\bi}$ can be complex (see the examples in the introduction), but the main goal is typically the same: to recover certain parametric aspects of the model/operator.

-In practice simplified, approximate models are used to speed up computations and increase the interpretability of the model.
-In particular, it is common to replace the otherwise complex likelihood with a Gaussian approximation with mean and covariance matching the corresponding quantities in the original model.
-In our analysis, we consider the misspecified model $Q_{\theta,i}=N_p(\mu_{\theta}^{(i)},\Sigma_{\theta}^{(i)})$ for $X_i$, for $i=1,\ldots, N$, with corresponding likelihood $q_{\theta,i}$.
-Using a misspecified model naturally results in information loss and requires care with uncertainty quantification.
-We investigate the accuracy of inference on $\theta_{0}$ using this Gaussian, misspecified model, and quantify the amount of information loss and the uncertainty of the procedure.
+In practice, simplified, approximate models are used to speed up computations and increase the interpretability of the model.
+In particular, Gaussian approximations are common.
+In our analysis we replace the mixture likelihood $P_{\q,i}$ of $X_i$ by a Gaussian approximation with mean and covariance matching the corresponding quantities in the original model, given by

-In our analysis we consider a Bayesian approach and investigate its frequentist properties.
-We endow the parameter $\theta\in\mathbb{R}^d$ in the misspecified likelihood $q_{\theta,i}$ with a prior distribution $\Pi$ with a density $\pi$ satisfying standard regularity assumptions, to be specified later.
-We then investigate the asymptotic behaviour of the misspecified posterior distribution for $\theta$, i.e.\ the random measure
+We assume that the mean and covariance functions \eqref{EqMeanCovarianceModel} can be computed, or at least can be suitably approximated.
+This may itself be computationally intensive, but less forbidding and more accessible to modelling than computing the full likelihood function.

+Using a misspecified model results in a loss of information and may invalidate the usual methods of uncertainty quantification.
+Below we investigate these aspects for the Bayesian approach, in a frequentist setting, where we assume that the data are in reality generated according to the hierarchical model \eqref{eq: model}.